Tiewaukee Gold And Silver Mining Co.

 (Salt Lake Tribune, May 29, 1901; June 2, 1901; October 2, 1901, "yesterday"; Salt Lake Herald, December 29, 1901)

-(From June to December 1901 there were almost weekly reports about one, two or three carloads of concentrated Tiewaukee ore being shipped from the Winnamuck mill.
+(From June to December 1901 there were almost weekly reports about one, two or three carloads of concentrated Tiewaukee ore being shipped from the leased Winnamuck mill.
 Those shipments ended in December 1901 when the company gave up the lease of the Winnamuck mill.
-The same Detroit syndicate owned the Tiewaukee and Winnamuck mines, but possibly not the Winnamuck mill.)
+The same Detroit syndicate owned the Tiewaukee and Winnamuck mines, but not the Winnamuck mill which was apparently owned by Enos A. Wall since May 1901.)

 June 6, 1901